Stocks rally on Wall Street; job market remains strong

 AP Business Writer

-Stocks rallied in morning trading on Wall Street Thursday as investors investors reviewed the latest government update showing that the labor market remains strong.
+Stocks rallied in late morning trading on Wall Street Thursday as investors reviewed the latest government update showing that the labor market remains strong.

-The S&P 500 rose 1.6% as of 10:18 a.m.
+The S&P 500 rose 1.7% as of 11:31 a.m.
 Eastern.
-More than 95% of stocks within the benchmark index gained ground.
+Roughly 95% of stocks within the benchmark index gained ground.
 It’s the latest oscillation in what has been a volatile, holiday-shortened week for stocks.

-Tesla jumped 8% as it continued stabilizing from steep losses it suffered after reports Tuesday that it temporarily suspended production at a factory in Shanghai.
+Tesla jumped 7.5% as it continued to recover from steep losses Tuesday following reports it temporarily suspended production at a factory in Shanghai.
 The stock is still down 65% for the year.

 Investors have been hoping for a “Santa Claus” rally.
 That’s Wall Street’s term for when stocks rise in the last five trading days of December and first two of January.
 Even a late rally likely wouldn’t change the broader market’s trajectory for the month.